 Emu Oil For Pain And Inflammation

-Millions of people suffer from the painful and often debilitating effects of chronic inflammatory conditions such as rheumatoid and osteoarthritis, fibromyalgia, bursitis, tendonitis and carpel tunnel syndrome.
-Like many health conditions today, doctors are quick to prescribe conventional medications and drugs aimed to relieve the symptoms of pain, stiffness and swelling – but the side effects of these conventional drugs, including addiction, can outweigh the potential benefits.
+Millions of people suffer from the painful and often debilitating effects of chronic inflammatory conditions such as rheumatoid and osteoarthritis, fibromyalgia, bursitis, tendinitis and carpel tunnel syndrome.
+Like many health conditions today, doctors are quick to prescribe conventional medications and drugs aimed to relieve the symptoms of pain, stiffness and swelling; but the side effects of these conventional drugs, including addiction, can outweigh the potential benefits.
 While many of these degenerative diseases cannot be cured, emu oil can dramatically improve the symptoms.

 Apply Emu Oil Topically for Pain Relief

 For people with sensitive skin or allergies to menthol or capsicum we recommend massaging a small amount of Pure Emu Oil over sore joints and muscles at least two or three times per day, the effect seems to build between day 7 and 11, so stay with it.

 However, we have also found that when Emu Oil is combined with other anti-inflammatory and pain relief ingredients the results are even more powerful.
 Formulated emu pain relief creams, like our DuoFlex All Natural Topical Cream for Muscles and Joints, work in a twofold manner.
 Emu oil's strong trans-dermal abilities allow it to penetrate deep through multiple layers of skin, muscle and even cartilage while taking other encapsulated compounds along for the ride.
 This process has been coined by Doctors as "the emu oil express".